 A variety of professional development opportunities are available throughout the academic year and over the summer, some hosted by St. Olaf and some by other institutions.

 - The St. Olaf Center for Innovation in the Liberal Arts (CILA) coordinates faculty conversations, writing retreats, and longer-term collaborations about learning, teaching and scholarship.

-- The college hosts periodic summer workshops to support faculty members teaching courses that meet selected General Education requirements, including writing (FYW, WRI), oral communication (ORC), and ethics (EIN).
+- The college hosts periodic summer workshops to support faculty members teaching courses that meet selected General Education requirements, including First Year Seminar, Writing & Rhetoric, and Experience in Practice.

 - The Libraries and IT offer learning communities, summer institutes, showcase events, and hands-on workshops that focus on integrating digital technologies with teaching and research.